• Skip to primary navigation

 Customer Service Representative: (559) 241-6250

-The emergency telephone number for after-hours and holidays is (559) 224-1523.
-District offices will be closed Monday, February 21 in observance of President’s Day.
+District offices will be closed on Monday, May 26, 2025, in observance of Memorial Day.
 The affected water ordering deadlines are as follows:

 For Water Use OnPlace Water Order By